rgsalvi/vestriastyle/README.md

 2) Add `API_KEY` (and optionally `IMAGE_GENERATE_MODEL`, `IMAGE_EDIT_MODEL`) in Project Settings → Environment Variables (apply to Preview and Production).
 3) Deploy.
 Your app will serve the static site from `dist/` and handle API calls via `/api/*`.

+### Admin model status page

+To enable the admin-only page at `/admin-model-status` (which verifies Firebase ID tokens server-side), set these Firebase Admin credentials in your environment (Vercel → Project Settings → Environment Variables recommended):

+- `FIREBASE_PROJECT_ID`
+- `FIREBASE_CLIENT_EMAIL`
+- `FIREBASE_PRIVATE_KEY`

+Notes:

+- The private key can be provided with `\n` escapes; the server converts them to real newlines at runtime.
+- Access is restricted to the admin email `support@vestria.style`.

 ## Run Locally

 **Prerequisites:**